AutoScots/optimusprime/server-example/README.md

 - `repo`: Full repository zipping (includes all files except exclusions like .git)
 - `py`: Python-focused zipping (only includes Python files and Python project files)

+Different competitions may require different formats.
+The format required is specified by the server's response to the /check endpoint.